lgautier/tablecloth/README.md

 from SQL and are using Python to manage dependencies and eventual bookkeeping related to query evaluation.
 Something like an hybrid of SQL pre-processor or a build engine.

+## How does it work ?

+We currently have a [tutorial as a Jupyter notebooks](https://github.com/lgautier/tablecloth/blob/master/doc/notebooks/tutorial.ipynb).

 ## References and relevant links

 1. https://www.sqlalchemy.org/